dataArtisans/flink-training-web/web/exercises/tfIdf.md

 ### Input Data

-This exercise uses the [Mail Data Set]({{ site.baseurl }}/exercises/mailData.html) which was extracted from the Apache Flink development mailing list archive.
+This exercise uses the Mail Data Set which was extracted from the Apache Flink development mailing list archive.
+The [Mail Data Set instructions]({{ site.baseurl }}/exercises/mailData.html) show how to read the data set in a Flink program using the `CsvInputFormat`.

 The task requires two fields, `MessageId` and `Body`.
 The input data can be read as a `DataSet<Tuple2<String, String>>`.
 When printed, the data set should look similar to this:

 ~~~
 (<CAGr9p8A8Z7P787=c5RF5QbPKudLmPUsV3jCHKefZbwm=0UF-GA@mail.gmail.com>,